Tips for Shrinking Your Clothes the Right Amount

 So, you want to shrink your turtleneck, but not so much it becomes a wardrobe addition for your miniature Schnauzer.
 First step: Consider the fabric.

-Cotton and wool will shrink pretty easily.
-The hotter your settings in the washer and dryer, the more shrinkage you can expect.
-You can even shrink an article of clothing down a few sizes in just one wash-dry cycle.
-If you want to shrink those items just a small amount, check their size at various points during the wash and dry cycles.
+You can even shrink an article of clothing down a few sizes in just one wash-dry cycle, depending on the material.
+If you want to shrink items just a small amount, check their size at various points during the wash and dry cycles.
 Also, consider starting the dry cycle on medium rather than high heat to mitigate over-shrinkage.
 When the clothing is just right, remove it.
-If the newly-shrunken item is still wet, then continue to dry it with the air-dry setting on the dryer.
+If the newly-shrunken item is still wet, then continue to dry it with the air-dry setting on the dryer [source: Khalid].

-Some polyester will shrink, but it may take a few laundry cycles for the drama to really unfold.
+Polyester: Some garments will shrink, some won't.
+It's a synthetic fabric that holds up well against the elements, which is why it's a desired material.
+For those that are shrinkable, it may take a few laundry cycles for the drama to really unfold.
 Polyester holds up to heat well, so feel free to go for the hottest settings on your washer and dryer.
-Wash and dry the polyester items over and over until they shrink -- or until you call "uncle."
+Wash and dry the polyester items over and over until you've achieved the perfect size.
+If it's still too big try applying an iron set to low to medium temperature to the garment when it's damp.
+Be careful not to stretch the fabric, just heat it with the iron.
+Continue ironing until it is no longer damp, then check for size again [source: HomeQuicks].

 Depending on the fabric, you can take your clothes down a size, or two, or even three!

 - Cavanaugh, Birdie.
 "How to Shrink Cotton."
 Our Everyday Life.
 Sept.
 28, 2018 (Aug.
 6, 2018) https://oureverydaylife.com/how-to-shrink-cotton-12325659.html